syncfusion-content/javascript-docs/js/FileExplorer/Behavior-Settings.md

 {% endhighlight %}

-The actions “read, createFolder, remove, rename, paste, getDetails” are supported all the jQuery Ajax configurations.
+The actions “read, createFolder, remove, rename, paste, getDetails” are supported all the jQuery AJAX configurations.
 The remaining actions “upload, download, getImage” are accepted the url only.

-If you want to customize read action alone, the Ajax **url** and **dataType** are changed for the read action, refer the below code example.
+If you want to customize read action alone, the AJAX **url** and **dataType** are changed for the read action, refer the below code example.

 {% highlight js %}